 What time is check-out?

-Well, that's enough shameless self-promotion for one day.
-Hopefully you learned everything you need to help you check into your hotel on your next visit to a Spanish speaking country, or maybe you'll be lucky enough to have a Spanish clerk the next time you check into a hotel here.
+Hopefully you learned everything you need to help you check into your hotel on your next visit to a Spanish speaking country, or maybe you'll be lucky enough to have a Spanish speaking clerk the next time you check into a hotel here in the US.

 ¡Hasta la próxima!